Robo-Educa/back_auth/README.md

 $ gcloud run deploy --source .
 ```
 * In the Google Cloud Platform console, select your project.
-* In the navigation menu, select: FireBase-Firestore
+* In the navigation menu select: FireBase-Firestore
-* Create a Native Database
+* Create a Native type Database
-* Download a JSON file containing access credentials for your database:
+* Download a JSON file containing access credentials to your database:
-    * IAM & Admin / Service Accounts / Click on the Service Account: **Default compute service account**
+    * IAM and Administrator / Service Accounts / Click on the service account: **Default compute service account**
-    * Keys / Add Key / Create New Key / JSON / Create
+    * Keys / Add key / Create new Key / JSON / Create
-    * The JSON file will be automatically downloaded.
+    * The JSON file will be downloaded automatically
-* In the navigation menu, select: Google Cloud Storage
+* In the navigation menu select: Google Cloud Storage
 * Create a private Bucket.
-Save the JSON file containing database access credentials in this Bucket.
+Save the JSON file containing the database access credentials in this Bucket
-* In the navigation menu, select: Cloud Run
+* In the navigation menu select: Cloud Run
 * Click on the Application
 * Click on: "Edit and deploy a new version"
-    * Click on Volumes / Add a Volume referring to the Bucket containing the database credentials
+    * Click on Volumes / Add a Volume referring to the Bucket containing the database credential
         * Type: Cloud Storage Bucket
-    * Go to the Containers tab / Volume Mounting / Mount Volume
+        * Access the Containers / Volume Mount tab / Mount Volume
-    * Select the name of the created volume
+        * Select the name of the volume created
         * Mount Path: specify a name that will serve as a path.
-E.g., /config
+Ex: /config
         * Finish / Deploy
 * Click again on: Edit and deploy a new version
     * Variables and Secrets / Add the same variables contained in the .ENV.example file
-    * Note the variable PATH_CREDENTIAL_FIRESTORE should contain the path to the newly created volume.
-E.g., /config/credential.json
+        * Pay attention to the PATH_CREDENTIAL_FIRESTORE variable which should contain the path of the newly created volume.
+Ex: /config/credential.json
-    * Note the variable API_KEY should contain a valid key that can be obtained from: https://aistudio.google.com
+        * Pay attention to the API_KEY variable which should contain a valid key that can be obtained at: https://aistudio.google.com
-* Caution: Be careful with the JSON file containing the database access credentials and your Gemini API_KEY.
-Never expose them publicly; use secrets or other security measures recommended by Google Cloud.
+* Attention: Be careful with the JSON file containing the database access credential and also with your API_KEY Gemini.
+Never expose them publicly, use secrets or other recommended security resources from the Google Cloud platform.

 ## 📄 License

 This project is licensed under the [Apache 2.0 License](LICENSE).
-Also, see the Terms of Service.
+Please also observe the Terms of Service.

 ## 🤝 Contributions

 Contributions are welcome!
 Feel free to open a pull request or contribute in any other way.

+💪 And you?
+Did you like it?
+So do your part and collaborate with this initiative so that we can expand our impact even further.

 * Contacts/WhatsApp: +55 (71) 9.9341-6896
-* E-mail: roboeduca.net@gmail.com
+* Email: roboeduca.net@gmail.com

 <div style="display: flex;">
 <img src="static/images/ods1.jpg" alt="Ods 4" style="width: 30%; margin-right: 5px;">